British invasions of the River Plate: Second Battle of Buenos Aires

 On 1 July, the force led by Liniers engaged the British but was overwhelmed by superior numbers at Miserere, in the city environs.
 At this crucial moment, Whitelocke did not attempt to enter the city, but twice demanded the city's surrender.
 Meanwhile, Buenos Aires' mayor Martín de Álzaga organised the defence of the city by digging trenches, fortifying buildings and erecting fences with great popular support for the Creoles hungered for independence.
 Finally, three days after forcing the troops under Liniers to retreat, Whitelocke resolved to attack Buenos Aires.
 Trusting in the superiority of his soldiers, he divided his army into 12 columns and advanced without the protection of the artillery.
 His army was met on the streets by a mixed-race militia, including 686 African slaves, stiffened by the local 1st Naval Infantry Battalion and 1st 'Patricios' Infantry Regiment, and fighting continued on the streets of Buenos Aires on 4 July and 5 July.
 Whitelocke underestimated the importance of urban combat, in which the inhabitants employed cooking pots filled with burning oil and boiling water from rooftops, injuring several soldiers of the 88th Regiment.
 The locals eventually overwhelmed the British troops.
-The British suffered 1,000 casualties.
+The British suffered more than 1,000 casualties.

-By the end of 5 July, the British controlled Retiro and Residencia at the cost of about 70 officers and 1,000 other ranks killed or wounded, but the city's centre was still in the hands of the defenders, and the invaders were now demoralized.
+By the end of 5 July 1807, the British controlled Retiro and Residencia at the cost of about 70 officers and 1,000 other ranks killed or wounded, but the city's centre was still in the hands of the defenders, and the invaders were now demoralized.
 At this point, a counter-attack by the militias and colonial troops present, defeated many important British commanders, including Robert Craufurd and Denis Pack.
 Then Whitelocke proposed a 24-hour truce, which was rejected by Liniers, who ordered an artillery attack.